-A bank run occurs when a flood of depositors withdrawsfrom a bank within a short time frame.
+A bank run occurs when a flood of depositors withdraws funds from a bank within a short time frame.

-It’s important to remember one thing about banks: They don’t keep your deposit in a bank, the bank lends a portion of those to people who want loans for houses, cars, businesses or whatever else.
-Accordingly, depositing $100 into your bank account doesn’t there is $100 sitting in the vault.
+It’s important to remember one thing about banks: They don’t keep your money in cash in a vault.
+Rather, when people deposit funds in a bank, the bank lends a portion of those funds to people who want loans for houses, cars, businesses or whatever else.
+Accordingly, depositing $100 into your bank account doesn’t mean there is $100 sitting in the vault.

 Let’s say John Doe reads a rumor on the Internet that Bank XYZ is going to go bankrupt.
 Worried about the money in his checking and savings accounts there, John runs over to the bank and withdraws all of his money.
 He also tells his sister, his nephews and his parents, who also withdraw their money.
 Rumors of Bank XYZ’s demise spread over the Internet like wildfire.
 Soon, more people withdraw their funds or transfer them to other banks.

-Eventually, the withdrawals reach a point where Company XYZ is drained of , actually does become financially unstable and goes under.
+Eventually, the withdrawals reach a point where Company XYZ is drained of cash, actually does become financially unstable and goes under.
 The run becomes a self-fulfilling prophecy.